 The Qutub Minar is open from 10AM to 5PM and costs 500 INR per person to enter.
 There are reduced fees for locals and SAARC Country visitors.

-How to Get Around & Important Things to Know
+How to Get Around New Delhi, India

-Once you have arrived in Delhi the easiest and cheapest way to get around the city is by using either UBER or the local version called OLA.
+Once you have arrived in New Delhi the easiest and cheapest way to get around the city is by using either UBER or the local version called OLA.
 It is best to set up the UBER app prior to your arrival as they will need confirmation via a text through your mobile number.

 You will also need to add the cash option to your UBER because most of the drivers will not accept credit card.
 They do however have an app here called PAYTM which can be used for taxis, UBER, street food and more but we didn’t set that up.